leggsimon/next/docs/developer-guide/bug-challenge.md

 **I'm on the bug challenge.
 What's that?**

 If you're on the bug challenge, it's for the whole week and with another developer.
-In other words: Every week, two developers are assigned to the bug challenge.
-It's works the same as other weekly challenges.
+It works the same as other weekly challenges.
 Put all your time into it; you aren't meant to work in your usual team.

 **What do I do?**